 PanScan, the Pancreatic Cancer Cohort Consortium, and the Pancreatic Cancer Case-Control Consortium

 The Pancreatic Cancer Cohort Consortium consists of more than a dozen prospective epidemiologic cohort studies within the NCI Cohort Consortium, whose leaders work together to investigate the etiology and natural history of pancreatic cancer.
-They formed the Pancreatic Cancer Cohort Consortium in 2006 by investigators for the initial purpose of launching a genome-wide association study (PanScan).
+They formed the Pancreatic Cancer Cohort Consortium in 2006 by investigators for the initial purpose of launching a genome-wide association study (GWAS) known as PanScan.
 The PanScan study has expanded to include a collaboration with investigators leading eight hospital-based case-control studies that belong to the Pancreatic Cancer Case-Control (PANC4) Consortium.

 No effective screening test exists for pancreatic cancer, which is one of the leading causes of cancer mortality in the United States.
-It is often diagnosed at an advanced stage, contributing to a 5-year survival rate of less than 5 percent.
-NCI's research priorities include the identification of genetic factors, environmental exposures, and gene-environment interactions that contribute to the development of this cancer, and identification and development of methods of surveillance and diagnosis for early detection of the disease.
+It is often diagnosed at an advanced stage, contributing to a five-year survival rate of less than five percent.
+NCI's research priorities include the identification of genetic factors, environmental exposures, and gene-environment interactions that contribute to the development of this cancer and identification and development of methods of surveillance and diagnosis for early detection of the disease.
 Both consortia seek to address these priorities.

-The investigators have made genotype results and individual SNP analyses available to other researchers.
-Researchers may apply for access through the CGEMS Pancreatic Cancer Data Web page; please direct questions to email@example.com.
-The efforts of the grant-supported cohorts are coordinated by Dr. Charles Fuchs, those of the grant-supported case-control studies by Dr. Gloria Peterson, and those of NCI-led intramural studies by Dr. Rachael Stolzenberg-Solomon.
+The efforts of the grant-supported cohorts are coordinated by Dr. Charles Fuchs, those of the grant-supported case-control studies by Dr. Gloria Peterson, and those of NCI-led intramural studies by Dr. Rachael Stolzenberg-Solomon and Dr. Laufey Amundadottir.